JanetLiSky/Gilded-Rose-Kata/README.md

 1. Clone this repository to you local manchine
 2. Build open the solution in VS2015 or newer
-3. Change build target to "Release" in Visual Studio
+3. Change build target to "Release" for "GildedRose.Application" in Solution Explorer
-4. Ctrl + Shift + "B" to build the solution
+4. Ctrl + Shift + "B" to build the solution, 2 projects should be built in total
-5. Go to ".GldedRose\GildedRose\GildedRose.Application\bin\Release" older
+5. Go to "..\Gilded-Rose-Kata-master\GildedRose.Application\bin\Release" folder
 6. Execute "GildedRose.Application.exe"
 7. The expected output is :